himanshuRepo/JIITSynopsisTemplate/README.md

-# JIITSynopsisTemplate
+# Thesis and Synopsis Report
-Template for JIIT Synopsis Report
+Latex files for writing Thesis or Synopsis as per JIIT Template